florence-468/Age-calculator/age-calculator-app-main/README-template.md

 ## Overview

+This is an application that helps in calculating your age, saving you the stress of calculating manually.
+It just requires you provide/input you birth day, month and year and it generate your age for you once you click on the button.
+It has a dark and light mood which can be activated using the toggle button.
+### the-challenge
 Users should be able to:

 - View an age in years, months, and days after submitting a valid date through the form